ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 **Note**: The above is a tl;dr and also a table of contents, click to jump to a topic.

 ## Don't just focus on status updates and tasks
-There are many different flavors of 1-1 meetings, including:
+There are many different flavors of one-on-one meetings, including:
 - Feedback meetings - devoted to informal feedback and coaching
-- Getting to know you meetings - typically the first 1-1
+- Getting to know you meetings - typically the first one-on-one
 - Career development conversations - focused on growth and how the person feels about their career

 > For to-dos and tasks, find another meeting or another way to communicate status

-In my experience, most 1-1 meetings begin as a catchup meeting ("how's the week been?") followed by an immediate run down of tasks.
+In my experience, most one-on-one meetings begin as a catchup meeting ("how's the week been?") followed by an immediate run down of tasks.
 In the beginning it works: its easy, it covers objectives, outlines deliverables, and makes sure everyone is "on the same page".
 When I first started having 1-1s, this is what I did.

 **Do not do this type of meeting.**